d3/d3-scale/README.md

 <a name="quantile_domain" href="#quantile_domain">#</a> <i>quantile</i>.<b>domain</b>([<i>numbers</i>])

 If *numbers* is specified, sets the input domain of the quantile scale to the specified set of discrete numeric values.
 The array must not be empty, and must contain at least one numeric value; NaN, null and undefined values are ignored and not considered part of the sample population.
 If the elements in the given array are not numbers, they will be coerced to numbers.
 A copy of the input array is sorted and stored internally.
-Thus, a quantile scale can be used to encode any type that can be converted to numbers.
 If *numbers* is not specified, returns the scale’s current input domain.

 <a name="quantile_range" href="#quantile_range">#</a> <i>quantile</i>.<b>range</b>([<i>values</i>])